 8. We have an eight way camper tie-down system.
 This keeps the camper attached to the truck and has not failed us yet.
-It is a system of heavy duty ratchet straps that are connected in the bed of the truck.
+It is a system of heavy-duty ratchet straps that are connected in the bed of the truck.
 They are out of view and out of the wind.
-With over 10,000 miles of rough driving and a lot of hard core off road travel, we have had no issues of camper movement.
+With over 10,000 miles of rough driving and a lot of hardcore off-road travel, we have had no issues with camper movement.

-13. Our refrigerator runs off electric and propane.
-We primarily run it on propane and it keeps the food cold even in ninety plus degree temperatures outside.
+13. Our refrigerator runs off electricity and propane.
+We primarily run it on propane and it keeps the food cold even in ninety-plus degree temperatures outside.
 The refrigerator is a must if you don’t plan on shopping every single day.
-Plus there is nothing better than getting to the beach after a long day of hectic driving and grabbing an ice cold beer out of the camper to enjoy.
+Plus there is nothing better than getting to the beach after a long day of hectic driving and grabbing an ice-cold beer out of the camper to enjoy.

 Meg: Our custom Phoenix camper allows us to live in the backcountry with no outside support for long periods of time.
-We have solar power, fridge, and a stove.
+We have solar power, a refrigerator, and a stove.
 With these amenities, we are not restricted to campground living or needing electricity or gas for a noisy, polluting generator.